KAMPALA: Several businesses in Kampala were on Thursday disrupted following a heavy downpour that lasted nearly an hour.

-Some traders attributed the floods to the blocked drainage system along the road.
+Some traders attributed the floods to the drainage system along the road that was blocked.
 They asked Kampala Capital City Authority-KCCA to desilt the drains to allow easy water flow.

 There were also floods at the Clock Tower, Jinja Road traffic junction, and John Babiiha Road near Golf Club.

 Although bigger box culverts were constructed during the expansion of the road by KCCA, a substantive amount of water, from parts of Nakasero and Yusuf Lule road flooded the road posing yet another ugly experience for road users especially pedestrians and those using Boda Bodas.